Jody Graham Borderline 76 x 56cm pastel and charcoal on paper 2016

 This work is also part of a self-portrait challenge from 2016.
 The task, requiring a self-portrait a day for 45 days, was proposed to me by my artist friend Jane Giblin.
 We continued participating in this project for over 70 days, posting our portraits daily on Facebook.
 The added layer of social media helped maintain this long creative journey.

 Within two weeks of this project I was tired of looking at my own head.
 This boredom proved to be brilliant, it forced me to experiment with other ways I could draw myself and to question what I thought a portrait was.
 I now think a portrait can be more than a face, more than a head, even more than one person.
-It can be the music, joy or in the case of Borderline, the internal madness, which dominates my thinking.
+It can be the music, joy or in the case of Borderline, the internal madness, which dominated my thinking during the time this portrait was made.

 My state of mind prior to making Borderline was fragile because of the recent relationship break up.
 It was difficult to look at my sad ageing face in the mirror and find the motivation to keep working.
 What pushed me to forge ahead, was an awareness this artwork and others similar to it had to be made in this wounded state, not when I had settled down.